 WHAT IF I WITHDRAW FROM THIS RESEARCH PROJECT?

 If you wish to withdraw from the study once it has started, you can do so at any time by closing the browser window.
 If you close the browser before completing the study your data will not be included in the analyses.
-However, if you still wish to receive SONA credit you will need to email dylan.aloisioshearer@student.uts.edu.au to receive this manually.
+However, if you still wish to receive SONA credit you will need to email dylan.aloisioshearer@student.uts.edu.au or matthew.davidson@uts.edu.au to receive this manually.
 Please note that once you have completed the study it will not be possible to remove any information you have provided because all information is non-identifiable.

 WHAT WILL HAPPEN TO INFORMATION ABOUT ME?